oceanbase/obkv-table-client-rs/docs/simple_demo/simple_operation/aggregationDemo.md

 For example, you can use `get(max(c1))` to get the aggregation result, the string `"max(c1)"` is the **operation_name**

+You could also get the aggregation result by local index.
+For example, you can use `index_name(idx1)` to use the idx1 to get the aggregation result.

 A simple aggregate example is shown below:
 ```rust aggregate exampleObTableAggregation
 async fn aggregate() {